Non-existing class freezes the game

 Can we do this in OpenMW as well?
 This would fix AoA and any number of other mods.

-#4 Updated by bret curtis about 2 years ago
+#4 Updated by bret curtis over 2 years ago

 Apparently "Farmer" is the default dumping Class, so if there is no class or class doesn't exist, can we set it automatically to "Farmer"?